 I got into BL the same way Fruzsina did—the same way a lot of teen girls do: real boys are scary.
 (I didn’t realize that I thought this way because of the media indoctrination I’d already received.)
 I certainly wasn’t ready to date them, and I didn’t even want to think about what it was like to be with them.
 BL let me explore my sexuality without worrying about either of those things.

 I wrote terrible, childish fanfiction where my favorite anime characters had crushes on each other and occasionally got to first base.
-My middle school friend group obtained a copy of FAKE, one of the first BL titles released in the US (Fun fact: you can now watch it online).
+My middle school friend group obtained a copy of FAKE, one of the first BL titles released in the US.
 I pirated Gravitation, even though it took more than a week to download.
 (Sorry, anime industry!
 I own it legally now.)

 And then, I just stopped liking it for a long time.
 In high school, I started dating boys who were, unsurprisingly, nothing like the boys in my BL shows or fanfiction.
 (If it isn’t clear by now, BL characters are young women in male bodies, mirrors of ourselves.)
 I didn’t need the safety of BL anymore once I was ready to learn what boys are really like.